Skip Navigation

-Title II of the ADA applies to public entities, including the Anne Arundel County government, and prohibits discrimination based on disability in all aspects of government programs and services.
+Title II of the ADA contains the requirements for state and local government entities.
+Title II prohibits discrimination based on disability in all aspects of government programs, services, and activities.

 What We Do

-Located in the Anne Arundel County Department of Aging and Disabilities, the ADA Office provides training and technical assistance on a wide range of ADA and accessibility issues.
+Located in the Anne Arundel County Department of Aging and Disabilities, the ADA Office provides training and technical assistance on a wide range of disability topics, accessibility, and the ADA.

 The ADA Coordinator is primarily responsible for: